How do you approach an iconic fragrance?

 The longer I wear it, the easier it becomes.
 It's plush and polished, has a velvety, feminine presence, pearls and high-heeled pumps.
 Some find it sexy, others might feel suffocated by girdles and gloves.
 It's worth trying and befriending, for the pretty and for the feeling of wearing a true classic.
 Who doesn't want to look like the lady in Dior above?

 My bottle is a vintage from about 15 years ago, before oakmoss got its bad rap.
-There are rumours of reformulations, but the notes listed for the version currently sold still have oakmoss in them.
+There are rumors of reformulations, but the notes listed for the version currently sold still have oakmoss in them.
 While the EdT is widely available, the parfum is a Saks exclusive.

 Original Miss Dior ads from 1949 and 1950: Okadi.com